samples-swap/swapanc.github.io/_posts/2019-09-23-openshift-lab-cheap.md

 2. you get an easy to do upgrade as Acer makes this particular laptop easy to upgrade.
 2. The slow 1TB drive that comes with you lapto is reused as a storage and archive area.
 3. you get bootup in less than 10 seconds.
-4. you can minishift on this laptop.
+4. you can run minishift/Codeready containers on this laptop.
-5. you get a laptop with no bloatware.
-  * you're installing from the Windows 10 Disk without any bloatware.
+5. You're installing from the Windows 10 Disk without any bloatware.
 6. You get a USB WIndows 10 pro install disk (with license).

 These are the following items i purchased, all from Amazon with free shipping.